Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 ### Related activities, courses and certiffications prior to the OSCP

 I currently hold the Certified Ethical Hacker (CEH) certification from the EC-Council.
-Approximately 6 months prior to starting my [Penetration Testing with Kali][1] (PWK) course, I was playing around on [Vulnhub][2], and [Hackthebox][3].
+Approximately 6 months prior to starting my [Penetration Testing with Kali][1] (PWK) course, I was playing around on [Vulnhub][2], and [Hackthebox][3], achieve "Hacker" rank on the latter.
 Also, I enrolled for the [VirualHackingLabs][4] course and obtained both their Basic Completion and Advanced+ certifications.